A correction may be in store for QuantumScape Corporation (NYSE:QS) shares? - The Dwinnex

 Earnings Estimates

-There are 4 different market analysts currently analyzing its stock.
+As of right now, 4 analysts gave their recommendation on the stock of the company.
 On average, analysts expect EPS of -$0.21 for the current quarter, with a high estimate of -$0.15 and a low estimate of -$0.24, while EPS last year was -$0.21.
 The consensus estimate for the next quarter is -$0.2, with high estimates of -$0.15 and low estimates of -$0.23.

 Analysts are recommending an EPS of between -$0.6 and -$0.96 for the fiscal current year, implying an average EPS of -$0.84.
 EPS for the following year is -$0.84, with 5 analysts recommending between -$0.65 and -$1.01.